 Some of the world’s largest cast bells were cast hundreds of years ago.
 It is amazing that they could cast bells of such large weights.

 - The great Mingun Bell in the City of Sagaing was cast in 1808, measures 13’ tall and weighs 200 tons.
 This bell is still being rung today.

 - The Tsar Bell in Moscow is currently sitting on a pedestal with a large chunk of the bell broken out of it.
 This bell was cast around 1735 and weighs over 400,000 pounds.
 This bell was damaged during a fire in 1737.
 When the fire was burning in the area of the bell, it was said that in order to put the fire out, they poured water near the bell.
 The bell was extremely hot and when the water was poured on it to put the fire out, the bell broke.

 - A bell called “Big Joe”, cast by The Vanduzen Bell Foundry 1895, weighs 35,000 lbs.

 - The World Peace Bell weighs 66,000 lbs. and measures 12′ in diameter.

 - Big Ben in London, England, which weighs 13 tons, is still ringing today.
 The bell was named after the first commissioner of works, Sir Benjamin Hall.
 Although we don’t have an actual date when the bell was cast, we know it was refashioned by Whitechapel in 1858.

 Over the years, bell foundries have closed and today there are very few bells cast in the United States.
-Verdin’s foundry in Cincinnati, Ohio is the only dedicated foundries that cast bells of any significant size.
-Verdin casts bells up to 1,000 pounds, and works with The Royal Eijsbouts of the Netherlands to cast bells over 1000 pounds.
-Royal Eijsbouts has been casting bells since 1872.
+Verdin’s foundry in Cincinnati, Ohio is the only dedicated foundry that casts bells of any significant size.